-- The LLMA is a non-profit group made up of several investment banks, insurers and reinsurers interested in facilitating the structuring longevity risk transfer deals. - Credit Suisse and Goldman Sachs have both tried and given up.
-Credit Suisse introduced a US longevity index based on publicly-available US government mortality tables in 2006, but quietly pulled it sometime later.
-In 2007 Goldman Sachs introduced a mortality/longevity index (QxX) on the US insured population over the age of 65, aimed primarily at the life settlement industry.
-However, they shut that operation down in late-2009.
-Also in 2007 JP Morgan introduced similar annually updated indices ("LifeMetrics") covering Germany, the Netherlands, the United States, England and Wales.
-In April 2011, JP Morgan transferred the maintenance and dissemination of the index date to the LLMA. - The monthly XPect® indices are based on data from Germany, the Netherlands and United Kingdom.
-They track a number of male and female cohorts defined by birth dates (1900-19, 1920-39, 1940-59, 1960-79 and 1980-99). - A rationale for more lenient pension plan regulations stems from the fact that there tends to be additional protection provided by the sponsor.
-Even so, in the Netherlands pension funds do have to use the latest actuarial insights on mortality improvements in the valuation of their pension liabilities. - For example, in the United States discount rates for corporate pension liabilities can be based on corporate bond yields, which may be higher than the discount rate on insurance liabilities.
-In Germany, generally since 2012 life insurance undertakings have to use 1.75 % to discount liabilities, whereas pension funds are allowed to use higher discount rates.
-In Italy the interest rate used by pension funds to calculate technical reserves is fixed annually by the Minister of Labour and Social security and cannot be above the interest rate used to make medium /long term projections for the public debt, which is currently higher than the "risk-free" rates used to discount insurance liabilities.
-By contrast, in the Netherlands and the United Kingdom "risk free" interest rate curves must be used to discount both projected pension fund and (re)insurer liabilities.
+The LLMA is a non-profit group made up of several investment banks, insurers and reinsurers interested in facilitating the structuring of longevity risk transfer deals.

+Credit Suisse and Goldman Sachs have both tried and given up.
+Credit Suisse introduced a US longevity index based on publicly available US government mortality tables in 2006, but quietly pulled it sometime later.
+In 2007, Goldman Sachs introduced a mortality/longevity index (QxX) on the US insured population over the age of 65, aimed primarily at the life settlement industry.
+However, they shut that operation down in late 2009.
+Also in 2007, JP Morgan introduced similar annually updated indices ("LifeMetrics") covering Germany, the Netherlands, the United States, England and Wales.
+In April 2011, JP Morgan transferred the maintenance and dissemination of the index date to the LLMA.
+In this regard, it is encouraging that the Dutch insurance industry - both its Central Bureau of Statistics (CBS) and Association of Actuaries - regularly publishes mortality improvement tables (in addition to the CBS's monthly publication of mortality data).

+The monthly XPect® indices are based on data from Germany, the Netherlands and the United Kingdom.
+They track a number of male and female cohorts defined by birth dates (1900-19, 1920-39, 1940-59, 1960-79 and 1980-99).

+A rationale for more lenient pension plan regulations stems from the fact that there tends to be additional protection provided by the sponsor.
+Even so, in the Netherlands pension funds do have to use the latest actuarial insights on mortality improvements in the valuation of their pension liabilities.

-funds' use of out-of-date mortality projections and higher discount rates may be at least partially responsible for the lack of a vibrant LRT market there.
+by insurers.25 In the Canada and the United States, for example, pension funds' use of out-of-date mortality projections and higher discount rates may be at least partially responsible for the lack of a vibrant LRT market there.

 Few jurisdictions impose specific longevity risk charges on pension funds and insurers, although prudent technical provisions play a somewhat similar role.
 However, Solvency II will impose a specific longevity risk charge on insurers, plus a "risk margin" to cover non-hedgeable risks such as longevity risk.
-There is a "standard formula" base "solvency capital requirement" (SCR) based on a simulated across-the-board stressed mortality rate reduction, and an "internal model" approach that calibrates the SCR on a 99.5th percentile worst-case scenario.
+There is a standard formula "solvency capital requirement" (SCR) based on a simulated across-the-board stressed mortality rate reduction, and an "internal model" approach that calibrates the SCR on a 99.5th percentile worst-case scenario.
 As such, under Solvency II it will become relatively capital-intensive for European insurers to assume longevity risk.
+As part of the reform of the European Institutions for Occupational Retirement Provision (IORP) Directive, there were plans to revise the solvency rules for IORPs in line with Solvency II principles, but these plans have since been put on hold until further studies are completed.

-Another example of a regulatory restriction is the US DOL Interpretive Bulletin No. 95-1 that sets the "safest available annuity" standards that some say has restricted pension de-risking in the United States.
+Another example of a regulatory restriction is the US DOL Interpretive Bulletin No. 95-1 that sets the "safest available annuity" standards that some say have restricted pension de-risking in the United States.
 27 On the other hand, as an example of broadening the array of de-risking options, Canada's Office of the Superintendent of Financial Institutions (OSFI) has deemed that buy-in annuities are permissible investments of the pension funds they regulate, and that they would be accounted for in solvency ratio calculations.